ProstoZhukov/HelloWorld/README.md

 # HelloWorld Android Application

 This project contains a sample Android app written mainly in Java.
-A recent commit added basic Kotlin support and some skeleton classes for an expense tracking feature.
+Recent commits introduced Kotlin sources with a minimal expense tracker feature.
+The Kotlin portion demonstrates reading SMS messages to extract expenses, a simple Bluetooth sync placeholder, and a RecyclerView based UI.

+Expenses use a set of predefined categories that can be extended in code.
+A dialog allows manually adding new entries.

 ## Building